 Granite countertops are an investment in your home.
-If properly maintained, granite countertops can be kept looking like new for years after installation.
-Proper daily care, as well as more infrequent maintenance such as sealing, can help keep your countertop looking as great as possible.
+Properly maintained granite countertops can be kept looking like new years after installation.
+Proper daily care, as well as more infrequent maintenance such as sealing, can help keep your countertop looking as great as possible!

 Cleaning your stone:

 Use a gentle cleanser such as Murphy’s Oil Soap or a mild dishwashing liquid.
-If needed, use a synthetic scrubbing pad to clean the surface.
+Synthetic scrubbing pads can also be use to clean the surface.

 Do’s and Don’ts